 Making Room for Our Future

 Our current building at 1241 Ceres Drive has become inadequate for our vibrant, growing congregation.
 Over the last two years, we raised funds for a major remodel and expansion to make real our vision of being a center for spiritual exploration and justice making.
 The new building will feature a beautiful larger sanctuary, and the current sanctuary will be transformed into a social hall.
 The current offices and classrooms will become an administrative wing, with a variety of meeting spaces that allow for collaboration and privacy.
 A new wing will house classrooms for our School of the Spirit.
-Construction is expected to begin February 11, 2019.
+Construction began February 11, 2019 and is expected to be completed by late Fall of this year.

 To learn more about the current status of our building project, visit the Building Committee’s blog at this link.